dgdevel/llmkit/README.md

 # llmkit

-A lightweight C CLI tool with two modes of operation:
+A lightweight C CLI tool with three modes of operation:

 - **`llmkit agent`** -- Runs an LLM conversation loop with MCP tool support.
   Reads a YAML config, loads conversation history from JSONL, calls the LLM